 - Attend weekly staff meetings and other team meetings as required

-- Attend and participate in all S.O.S.
-Bronx and Center for Innovation trainings, meetings, workshops and conferences as required and assigned by supervisors
+- Attend and participate in all mediation center and center for Court innovation trainings, meetings and conferences as assigned by supervisors.

-- Reside within and are familiar with the South Bronx area preferred;
+- Reside within and are familiar with the Crown Heights area preferred

-- Knowledge of street sets, crews, gangs and or groups;
+- Knowledge of the street sets, crews, gangs and or groups

-- Able to walk 30 blocks or more on a regular basis;
+- Able to walk 40 blocks or more on a regular basis

 - No pending criminal cases or prior convictions for sexual assault, child abuse or domestic violence